eegg/school-policies-and-procedures/src/index.rst

   the explanation of what *should* be done in that situation.
 * **Explanations** in **green** boxes.
-  It is not the purpose of this document to rationalise every procedure herein -- much of this rationalization underpins the legal documents that underpin this one -- yet explanation will sometimes be required, such as where one procedure is read in isolation.
+  It is not the purpose of this document to rationalise every procedure herein -- much of this rationalisation underpins the legal documents that underpin this one -- yet explanation will sometimes be required, such as where one procedure is read in isolation.
 * **Definitions** in **blue** boxes: